johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 The contents of each of the `.json` is the data if this component was saved in the traditional way through the edit interface.
-To create these files place the component on the page, fill in the default content and then copy the `.json` files to this Contentful Component folder and import them in.
+To create these files, place the component on the page, fill in the default content and then copy the `.json` files to this Contentful Component folder and import them in.

 The contents for the `./image` are the same as our simple image contentful component in the first example that includes data object and the src of the image.

-### Adding Contentful Components to the FlowContainer
+### Adding Contentful Components to the Flow Container

-Adding your contentful components to the FlowContainer is done in the normal method for the FlowContainer.
+Adding your contentful components to the Flow Container is done in the normal method for the Flow Container.

-We do suggest that you remember to include the same facets used for the original component as part of this variation, so it can easily be found in the same categories as defined in the original component.
+We suggest that you remember to include the same facets used for the original component as part of this variation, so it can easily be found in the same categories as defined in the original component.

 e.g. An example defining the contentful component from the previous example and define in `withContentfulTouts.tsx.`